Here are a few tips for applying and taking programs at BCIT:

 - Speak with the Advisor about your interests in BCIT

 - Key considerations before you meet with an Advisor:

 - Look carefully at your interests in BCIT

 - Be aware of start dates, application deadlines for different programs and funding

-If you are interesting in applying for sponsorship, first contact your Funding Education Coordinator to request the application forms.
-Indigenous Services can help with steps along the way, such as faxing forms, but this is a relationship that is important to form individually.
-If you need access to a fax machine, talk to our someone from our team for our fax number and mailing information.
+If you are interested in applying for sponsorship, first contact your Funding Education Coordinator to request the application forms.
+Indigenous Initiatives can help with steps along the way, such as faxing forms, but this is a relationship that is important to form individually.
+If you need access to a fax machine, talk to someone from our team for our fax number and mailing information.

 Funding application checklist

 The application will require you, at a minimum, to send the following completed forms to your band: